CameronBrenton/CameronBrenton/README.md

 - 👋 Hi, I’m @CameronBrenton and I am a Keyin college software development student.
 - 👀 I’m interested in ...
 All things programming, sports, games, languages, cultures, music, good literature, movies, philosophical discussion and much more!
 - 🌱 I’m currently learning ...
-Back-end development.
+Back-end development, plus more.
+There is never an end to learning!
 - 💞️ I’m looking to collaborate on ...
 Anything at all!
 - 📫 How to reach me ... cameron.brenton@keyin.com